Build a document in minutes with our step-by-step tool.

 If you are living in Florida and you receive an eviction notice, read it in full.
 It should tell you why the eviction notice was issued, what you must do to correct the problem, and how many days you have to correct the problem.
 For example, if you receive an eviction notice for non-payment of rent, it should tell you how much you owe and by when it must be paid.
 It should also tell you where you can make the payment.
 If you have questions about the notice, contact your landlord.
 Remember to be civil.
 We know that it can be troubling to receive an eviction notice, but arguing with your landlord won’t help you.
 Ask clear questions and get the answers you need.

 Not all evictions are legal.
 If you think that your landlord is breaking the law, you have some options.
 You can make an appointment with a landlord-tenant lawyer who can answer your questions.
 Should you have a legal claim, the lawyer can inform you of your options or even contact the landlord on your behalf to try and resolve the situation.
 If you cannot afford to hire a lawyer, contact law schools within driving distance and ask if they host legal clinics that help Florida tenants.
-This is a great way for tenant to get free or low-cost legal services while law students get hands-on experience.
+This is a great way for tenants to get free or low-cost legal services while law students get hands-on experience.
 Finally, look for legal aid offices in your area.
 They often have free resources as well as offering services based on income.

 Landlords are required to abide by Florida landlord-tenant law.
 Eviction notices are legally required.
 As a landlord, you cannot file a lawsuit against the tenant for eviction or to recover damages for damage to the premises (or unpaid rent) until a written eviction notice is properly served.
 Eviction notices must list the proper amount of days by which the tenant has to correct the lease violation (including non-payment of rent).